125199/Evil-Gpt/README.md

 To enhance the professionalism and clarity of your Hacx documentation, here's a revised version:

 ---
-## available
-Now, Evil-Gpt is available on FlowGPT!
-Check it out at: [flowgpt.com/p/hacx-gpt](https://flowgpt.com/p/hacx-gpt)
 ## Installation

 Hacx has been tested and verified to function seamlessly on various platforms including :